So, you want to be a day trader? Not just any day trader, but a Forex trader?

 In layman terms, Forex is the trading of currency pairs.

-Traders using varying means of analysis attempt to foreshadow whether a given currency pair will rise or fall.
+Traders using varying means of analysis in attempt to forecast whether a given currency pair will rise or fall.

-For example, if we say EURUSD will rise and if it does just that, we can expect to make profit given that we clear any swaps or fees.
-Conversely, if EURUSD falls instead of rises we can experience a loss (which can be limited via stop loss).
+For example, let’s say we forecast EURUSD will rise and it does just that.
+We can expect to make profit given that we clear any swaps (fee of holding a position overnight) or other brokerage fees.
+Conversely, if EURUSD falls instead of rises, going against our forecast, we’ll experience a loss (which can be limited via using a stop loss).

-- Sell = Price of currency pair will fall.
+Sell = When you forecast a currency pair will fall.

-- Sell Limit = Enter me into a sell when price falls to the following price: x.xxx
+- Sell Limit = Entering into a sell when price falls to the following price: x.xxx

-- Sell Stop = Enter me into a sell when price rises to the following price: x.xxx
+- Sell Stop = Entering into a sell when price rises to the following price: x.xxx

-- Buy = Price of currency pair will rise.
+Buy = When you forecast a currency pair will rise.

-- Buy Limit = Enter me into a buy when price falls to the following price: x.xxx
+- Buy Limit = Entering into a buy when price falls to the following price: x.xxx

-- Buy Stop = Enter me into a buy when price rises to the following price: x.xxx
+- Buy Stop = Entering into a buy when price rises to the following price: x.xxx

 Ideally, you want to risk no more than 5% capital per trade, which means if the trade hits your stop loss you will not lose more than 5% of your current capital.
 Try to aim for 5–7% growth per week.
 Until you can do this on a demo for at least six months, you should not make a live account.